hyperledger/indy-hipe/text/XXX-rich-schema-encoding/README.md

 The introduction of rich schemas and their associated greater range of possible attribute value data types require correspondingly rich encoding algorithms.
-The purpose of the new encoding object is to specify the algorithm used to perform transformations for each attribute value data type.
-The new encoding algorithms will also allow for extending the cryptographic schemes and various sizes of encodings (256-bit, 384-bit, etc.).
-The new encoding algorithms will allow for broader use of predicate proofs, and avoid hashed values where they are not needed, as they do not support predicate proofs.
+The purpose of the new encoding object is to specify the algorithm used to perform transformations of each attribute value data type into a canonical data type in a deterministic way.

+The initial use for encodings will be the transformation of attribute value data into 256-bit integers so that they can be incorporated into the anonymous credential signature schemes we use.
+The encoding algorithms will also allow for extending the cryptographic schemes and various sizes of canonical data types (256-bit, 384-bit, etc.).
+The encoding algorithms will allow for broader use of predicate proofs, and avoid hashed values where they are not needed, as they do not support predicate proofs.

 ## Motivation